cedar-policy/cedar-examples/tinytodo/TUTORIAL.md

 ## TinyTodo logic, with authorization by Cedar

 The TinyTodo server uses the `Warp` package for writing web applications, which builds on top of Rust’s standard `tokio` framework for asynchronous/multithreaded computation.
-The `main` method in `main.rs` begins by invoking `AppContext::spawn(...)`, defined in `context.rs`, which reads in TinyTodo’s initial `User` and `Team` entities (in `entities.json`), schema (in `tinytodo.cedarschema.json`, discussed later), and Cedar policies (in `policies.cedar`).
+The `main` method in `main.rs` begins by invoking `AppContext::spawn(...)`, defined in `context.rs`, which reads in TinyTodo’s initial `User` and `Team` entities (in `entities.json`), schema (in `tinytodo.cedarschema`, discussed later), and Cedar policies (in `policies.cedar`).
 The results are stored in fields of the `AppContext` object.
 The `spawn(...)` method then starts a thread listening for HTTP connections.
 When a HTTP request comes in, it is parsed into a Warp `AppQueryKind` object (see `context.rs` and `api.rs`) by the `serve` method in `context.rs` and dispatched to the appropriate handler.
 Each handler authorizes the request against the Cedar policies before carrying out the application logic.
 Doing so nicely separates authorization from application code — as we will see later, we can add, update, and analyze the policies without changing the application.

 ### Handling a request